To grow childcare services that best support children and their families and to include local residents in the design of these

 To create a model that can be used for other areas to learn from

-CHANGE: Childcare and Nurture Glasgow East is a partnership project, led by Children in Scotland, which has been working with communities in the East End of Glasgow since October 2016.
-The work of the project, which is funded by the National Lottery Community Fund, has been informed by community engagement and relationship building with children, families, professionals and organisations across our project area.
+CHANGE: Childcare and Nurture Glasgow East was a partnership project, led by Children in Scotland, which worked with communities in the East End of Glasgow between 2016-2020.
+The work of the project, which was funded by the National Lottery Community Fund, was been informed by community engagement and relationship building with children, families, professionals and organisations across the project area.

 - Childminding and Community Childminding